更多

 Another interesting phenomenon is that the teenagers or young adults swear a lot more than the supposed "blokes".
 The few tables of blokes were just quietly relaxing with their beer, frogs leg and infrequent statements about their views on the latest news.

 I suppose this use of swear words maybe an attempt to be more macho/mature.
 It's a learning process which I suppose all guys had gone/will go through (including yours truely).
 Some remain at the stage where they use it inappropriately and in an unnecessarily vulgar manner - much to the annoyance to others around them; some only use it when they're drunk and excited; and some dropped it altogether.
-But there is a breed of guys who eventually learn how to use it naturally.
-It's used sparingly, precisely and with impact.

 It becomes part of their grammar.
 Listeners won't feel (too) awkward because it flows smoothly.